justynath/read-and-grow/README.md

 ### Current Reading

-- Introduction of a new book "The Psychology of Money" with an image of the cover and short description of what the book is about.
+- Introduction of a new book "The Psychology of Money" with an image of the cover and short description of what the book is about
-- User is able to check what book is being discussed in the coming meetups
+- User is able to check what book is being discussed in the coming meetups.
+The link to amazon website where a user could purchase the book is included and opens in a separate tab

 ![current reading](./assets/readme-assets/current-reading.png)
 -